benfertig/timestamper/README.md

 # Time Stamper <br />
  Run a timer and write automatically timestamped notes.<br />
 <br />
-This is the source code, if you are simply looking for There are a few steps you need to follow before you can run this program:<br />
+This is the source code, if you are simply looking for the latest release, head over to the releases page.<br />
+There are a few steps you need to follow before you can run this program:<br />
 <br />
 For Windows users:<br />